Celebrating 10 years of “retirement”

-My “insubordination” put the bull’s eye on me.
+It put the bull’s eye on me.
 I was asked to apologize.
 I said I wouldn’t.
 Where in the old administration I would have been yelled at (or had a banana thrown at me), in this new one I was handed a lawyers’ letter.
 I got my own lawyer.
-Then they made my life miserable in the office, no doubt trying to get me to quit.

 It took a few months but I knew it was coming.
 One morning the company director came in and told me that it was to be my last day at work.
 I was prepared.
 I handed in my keys and company phone, waved my goodbyes and walked out.
 I had cleared out my desk weeks ago.
 I wasn’t going to be one of those employees doing the walk of shame with a box in their hands.